 - 1.1.
-This guidance is principally for local authorities in England to have regard to in carrying out their local air quality management (often shortened to LAQM) duties under Part IV of the Environment Act 1995.1 This guidance is intended to enable local authorities to improve on the service they already provide in tackling poor air quality by specifically providing relevant policy and technical guidance on a specific transport measure encouraging uptake of Low Emission Vehicles (LEV). - 1.2.
+This guidance may be used by local authorities in Northern Ireland in regard to carrying out their local air quality management duties under Part III of the Environment (Northern Ireland) Order 2002.
+This guidance is intended to enable local authorities to improve on the service they already provide in tackling poor air quality by specifically providing relevant policy and technical guidance on a specific transport measure encouraging uptake of Low Emission Vehicles (LEV). - 1.2.
 The guidance provides information on identifying options to realise the potential benefits from this type of scheme, practical issues that have arisen in previous implementations, and evaluating costs and benefits of options in either cost-effectiveness or cost-benefit analyses.
 It also provides detail on existing or planned examples of these schemes.